LITUATUI/M3UPT/README.md

 # 📺M3UPT🇵🇹

-M3U list of TV and radio channels in Portuguese.
+M3U playlist of TV channels and radio stations in Portuguese.
 Public and official streams only.

-## Main Portuguese TV Channels
+## Main Portuguese TV channels

 * RTP 1
 * RTP 2